Belonging to Pinterest group boards can be quite helpful in spreading your content.

 Board owners will add you either by your Pinterest username or by your email address, so include both.

 Please, please, please read the directions in the group board description!
-If you can’t follow directions on how to request an invite then the board owner can’t trust you follow their rules on pinning to their board.
+If you can’t follow directions on how to request an invite then the board owner can’t trust you to follow their rules on pinning to their board.

 Be Considerate of the Board Owner’s Time